jali123456/MMLU-Law-Enforcement-testfork/CONTRIBUTING.md

 # ✍️ Contributing to the Law Enforcement MMLU Dataset

 Thank you for your interest in contributing!
-Our mission is to create a high-quality benchmark that reflects the complexity and standards of global law enforcement.
+Our mission is to create a high-quality benchmark that reflects the complexity and standards of global law enforcement..

 ---